microsoft/hands-on-lab-azure-managed-redis/docs/workshop.md

 Then you need to update the value of `AZURE_REDIS_CONNECTION_STRING` that you can retreive in your redis instance:

-![Azure Cache for Redis connection string][azure-cache-for-redis-connection-string]
+![Azure Managed Redis connection string][azure-cache-for-redis-connection-string]

 Now that you have the required config, you can run the function: